 France is experiencing excessive macroeconomic imbalances.
 Large public debt coupled with deteriorated productivity growth and competitiveness may imply risks looking forward, with cross-border relevance.
 Public debt keeps increasing and recent developments do not point to a clear upswing in competitiveness and productivity.
 Although profit margins have increased, no recovery in investment is projected before 2017.
 Policy measures were taken to reduce the labour tax wedge and policy commitments have recently been stepped up.
 However, effective structural reform implementation remains essential, including regarding the wage setting system, regulatory impediments to firms' growth, while the ambition of the spending review needs to be stepped up.

 Read a complete analysis of France's economy in the country report 2016 [2 MB]

-The Commission has made seven country-specific recommendations to France to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: public finances; cost competitiveness; non-cost competitiveness; competition in the services sector and network industries; taxation; labour market; education and transition from school to work.
+The Commission has made six country-specific recommendations to France to help it improve its economic performance.
+These are in the areas of: public finances; local authorities' public finances and pensions; labour market and wage-setting; SMEs; taxation; labour market and working time.